Danielle Jonas on anxiety and pregnancy

 Taking antidepressants and anti-anxiety medications during pregnancy could be seen as similar to the instructions on an airplane for putting the oxygen mask over the mother’s face before giving it to the children - when the mother cannot take care of herself, she cannot take care of the children.

-Women experiencing untreated depression or anxiety during pregnancy may not take optimum care of themselves.
+Women experiencing untreated depression or anxiety during pregnancy may not take care of themselves properly.
 They may forego eating a healthy diet or getting adequate rest and exercise.
 Some people turn to alcohol, tobacco, and street drugs to cope with depression, even when pregnant.

 These risky behaviors could result in premature delivery, low birth weight, and other complications of pregnancy or to the baby.
 Untreated depression during pregnancy increases a woman’s chance of developing postpartum depression and can make it difficult to bond with the baby.